As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Many cleaning products contain harsh chemicals that can irritate allergies.

 Natural cleaning products are free of harsh chemicals and are a better alternative.

 You can make your own cleaning products using simple ingredients such as vinegar, baking soda, and lemon juice.

 Plant Therapy offers a wide range of cleaning products with a variety of scents for different seasons and different purposes.
-This Fresh Cucumber Multi-Surface Cleaner Concentrate has a refreshing aroma that’s perfect for use in spring and summer.

 The Multi-Surface Cleaner Concentrate with Defender Blend has a bright and fruity fragrance that will freshen up your home, creating a clean and welcoming environment.